Rationale for the Gulf War: Strategic importance

 Kuwait is one of the richest countries in the world.
-As of 2017, Kuwait has the 15th largest GDP per capital of US$66,200.
+As of 2017, Kuwait has the 15th largest GDP per capita of US$66,200.
 In 1990, Kuwait had the most modern water treatment facilities in the Middle East.
 The invasion gave Iraq access to these riches.

-Conspiracy

-The Iraqi invasion of Kuwait may be served to be an attack on the West.
-This is because Saddam believed that the USA was trying to an economic war upon Iraq.
-In the Iran-Iraq war, the USA had supported Iraq.
-This was undermined by the Iran–Contra affair, where the USA sold weapons to Iran.
-Saddam said, "[Kuwait and the UAE] are inspired by America to undermine Arab interests and security."
-Iraq hated Israel and on the 3 April 1990, he threatened to "make the fire (chemical weapons) eat up half of Israel."
-Saddam believed that the West used Israel as a spearhead against the Middle East and to spread Western propaganda.
-He also believed that Kuwait and the UAE were Western pawns.
-In this sense, some have argued that Iraq invaded Kuwait to fight back.

 Other

 Some minor factors include Kuwait's negligence and limited defense especially since they were surrounded by several larger players.
 Furthermore, most Kuwaiti soldiers were on holidays and those who remained lacked adequate training, equipment, and morale.
-He also believed that the Soviet Union and France which were main traders and allies would back Iraq and refuse to condemn them.
-This was not the case as the Soviet Union was more preoccupied with its inevitable dissolution, Mikhail Gorbachev wanted to maintain good relations with the United States, and they had little support to provide anyway.
-France quickly opposed the Iraqi invasion of Kuwait.
 Finally, Saddam also had a long-standing dream to establish a greater Arab Empire and unite fellow Arabs.
 The invasion of Kuwait may have been a stepping stone to achieve this ideal.